erikthekillian/multiPLOT/README.md

 ## 1. Plant Isolation

-### I. EGI Histogram
+### I. Excess Greenness Index Histogram

-Run the EGI model on the image from step 3 to calculate the excess greenness index of each pixel.
-The output shows the greenness values of pixels across the whole image.
+Run the EGI model to calculate the excess greenness index of each pixel.
+The output image shows the EGI values of pixels across the whole image.
-To view the histogram of greenness values, double-click on the EGI layer to open Layer Properties.
+To view the histogram of greenness values, double-click on the EGI image layer to open Layer Properties.
 Find Histogram, then click Compute Histogram.

 ![Alt text](https://github.com/erikthekillian/multiPLI/blob/main/hist.jpg)